Raptor RDF Parser Library - Building and Installing from Source

 1.1 Getting the sources from releases

-The released sources and available from
+The released sources are available from

-1.2 Getting the sources from Subversion
+1.2 Getting the sources from GIT

 cd raptor